Honolulu DUI Defense

 - Residential Treatment Program – more commonly called “going to rehab” – for a month or longer.

 Penalties that will impact you financially:

 - Fines ordered to be paid to the state as a criminal punishment.

-- Paying for criminal defense lawyer, or reimbursing government for court-appointed lawyer, and payment or reimbursement of other trial-related expenses.
+- Paying for a criminal defense lawyer, or reimbursing the government for a court-appointed lawyer, and payment or reimbursement of other trial-related expenses.

 - Cancellation of or increase in cost of automotive insurance.